alkampfergit/personal-blog/codewrecks/content/post/azdo/pipeline/powershell-build.md

 I'm a great fan of Azure DevOps pipelines, I use them extensively, but I also a fan of simple building strategies, not relying on some specific build engine.

+> For Continuous Integration, being too much dependant on a specific technology could be limiting.

-I'm a great fan of Continuous Integration, I've started many years ago with CC.NET and explored various build engine, from Msbuild to Nant then Psake, cake etc. My overall reaction is: I want to be simple.
-Whenever you need to explain something to a customer / developer / IT guy, it is hard to force a particular technology, it is easy to tell them: just use NAnt because it is the best, but in the end the real thing is: Use Nant because it is the engine I know best and if you asked for my help I'll be really more good if you use the tool that I know.
+I'm a great fan of Continuous Integration, **I've started many years ago with CC.NET** and explored various build engine, from Msbuild to Nant then Psake, cake etc. I've also used various CI engines, from TFS to AzureDevOps to TeamCity and others.
+My overall reaction to those tools was usually good, but I always feel bound to some specific technology.
+What about a customer using something I do not know like Travis CI?
+Also, when you need to do CI at customer sites, it is hard to force a particular technology.
+It is too easy to tell to a customer: just use X because it is the best, when the reality is that you really known X so it is best.

-This is always true, you cannot master all CI engine out there, you had to choose, so I often decide to go straigh PowerShell and do not getting any more unneccessary tool in my toolchain.
+Since it is impossible to master all various build engine, I often decide to go straight with basic PowerShell not getting any other tool in my toolchain.

 Why PowerShell?
-The reason is straightforward, if you are in Windows Envioronment your IT guy probably already knows PowerShell, it is simple, and it is widely used: if you search for "how to do X in PowerShell" you probably have already a solution.
+The answer is simple, if you are in Windows Environment your IT people probably already knows PowerShell, it is simple, it is widely used and is available on any Windows machine (now even in Linux).
+It is the language of choice for scripting in Windows, if you search for "how to do X in PowerShell" you surely find some solution already ready to solve your problem.

-Another nice aspect of PowerShell is [PowerShell Gallery](http://www.codewrecks.com/post/general/powershell-gallery/) where you can publish your helpers to be available everywhere in your scripts.
+Another nice aspect of PowerShell is [PowerShell Gallery](http://www.codewrecks.com/post/general/powershell-gallery/) where you can publish some common helper functions you usually reuse between builds.

-Another good aspect is that a PowerShell based build can be run from every computer, no strange prerequisites, it is easy to setup it is easy to test and it is included in your source code.
+But the best aspect of doing CI in PowerShell is being able to debug and run it from every computer, no prerequisites, just include script in your source code and you are ready to go.

+> Plain PowerShell based Continuos Integration is really flexible and can be run and debugged locally.

-Whenever you have your PowerShell build up and running, you can simply execute in all major CI engines (Azure DevOps pipelines, GitHub actions, etc), while you are still independent of the real engine.
+When you have your PowerShell script, you can simply execute it in all major CI engines (Azure DevOps pipelines, GitHub actions, Travis Ci), with little effort, but you are always able to reproduce a build locally.

-How difficult is to create a build using only PowerShell?
-To answer this question I've taken a simple sample with an ASP.NET application Full framework with a database project.
-My goal is to have a minimum build that
+Now the question is how difficult is to to do Continuous Integratino using only plain PowerShell?
+To answer this question I've created a sample with an ASP.NET application in Full framework with a database project and my goal is to have a minimum CI script that

 1. Use Git Version to mark assembly with SemVer
 2. Build my solution